Punctuation and Capitalization Practice Questions

 3. The Latin professor called his students “quidnuncs” when they asked too many questions about the course; the term is Latin for “what now?”

-8. Which of the following sentences contains an error?
+1. Which of the following sentences contains an error?
+(If no errors are found, select D.)

-1. The term “algebra” comes from the title of a book written in the ninth century that explains how to balance equations.
+1. The term algebra comes from the title of a book written in the 9th century that explains how to balance equations.

 2. Atomic clocks keep time by measuring the vibrations of Atoms and molecules.